 You can restrict access to boards by permissions, allowing groups of individual users to access only the boards they need.
 You can report on productivity in the Asana.
 Create comment threads on individual tasks and tag users to assign them actions.
 Instead of communicating through last-minute email chains, you can use Asana to keep track of a project’s status.

-One of the best features of Asana is its gamification feature, with colourful illustrations that appear randomly if you complete tasks.
+One of the best features of Asana is its gamification feature, with colorful illustrations that appear randomly if you complete tasks.

 Asana is very customizable and yet still very easy to use.
 It’s relatively easy to set up and onboard new users.
 Asana is tailored to different project types, allowing you a streamlined user experience and the ability to get up and running very quickly.

-Asana has a very nice aesthetic making it a pleasure to use, more colourful than your average workplace app.
+Asana has a very nice aesthetic, making it a pleasure to use than your average workplace app.
 Asana saves a lot of time, allowing you to take on more projects than you would otherwise.
 All your conversations and tasks relating to one project are kept together in one place.

 Integrate Asana with other popular apps for useful updates, such as being able to access Asana directly within Slack using the slash command.

-It’s most likely you’ve heard of Slack – it is team communication software which begins as free for the basic plans.
+It’s likely you’ve heard of Slack – it is team communication software that offers a free plan for its basic features.
 Slack organizes your conversations into channels and threads, and you can tag individual members in your ‘workspace’ to notify them.

 Slack is especially efficient for remote teams, and you can communicate in many different ways – through threads, direct messages, phone calls, video calls.
 What makes Slack really stand out is how much users enjoy using it, and it doesn’t have the feel of a typical corporate messaging app.